TheFaaisall/Autonomous-Robot-/README.md

    - AccelStepper by Mike McCauley
    - Servo (built-in to Arduino IDE)

 2. Open warman_robot.ino in Arduino IDE.
-All other files in the folder are compiled automatically.
+All other files in the folder compile automatically.

-3. Select board: Arduino Mega 2560
+3. Select board: Arduino Mega 2560.

-4. Set your pin numbers in config.h to match your wiring.
+4. Update pin numbers in config.h to match your wiring.

-5. Set TEST_MODE 1, upload, and open Serial Monitor at 115200 baud to verify each subsystem before competition.
+5. Set TEST_MODE 1, upload, and open Serial Monitor at 115200 baud to verify each subsystem individually before running a full mission.

 6. Set TEST_MODE 0 before final upload for competition day.